tevren/osxwarranty/README.md

 ## Usage

+If you want warranty info as well as asd info:

 	osx = OSXwarranty::Base.new

 	osx.info("SERIAL_NUMBER")

 if you want warranty info without the asd info:

 	osx.get_warranty_info("SERIAL_NUMBER")